 8. Commercial announcements may not occupy time when actual competition is taking place.
 An outlet must, as near as possible, limit its commercial announcements to timeouts and other times when the contest is not in progress.

 9. Outlets may not use or allow to be used during a broadcast, both live and tape-delay, any commercial announcement that implies a sponsorship of any FHSAA State Series contest without the expressed written consent of the FHSAA.

 Example: Language may be used which indicates that contest coverage “is brought to you by ________,” “is sponsored by ________,” or “_________ is a sponsor” of this tournament coverage.

 Outlets may not allow advertisers to claim that they are sponsors of FHSAA State Series contests.

 10. The FHSAA will exercise immediately its responsibility to cancel all broadcast rights for the particular contest and subsequent contests of any outlet found to have violated the provisions of this section of the policy.
 The host school principal or contest manager will have the authority to act on behalf of the FHSAA in enforcing the provisions of this section of the policy.

 F. News Film Crews

-1. A film crew not to exceed three persons from an over-the-air television station or cable TV system will be allowed access, without charge, to an FHSAA State Series contest to shoot news film clips for use as part of the outlet’s regular news telecast or other special news programs.
-The outlet may not air a total of more than three (3) minutes of such footage.
+1. A film crew not to exceed three persons from an over-the-air television station, or cable TV system will be allowed access, without charge, to an FHSAA State Series contest to shoot news film clips for use as part of the outlet’s regular news telecast or other special news programs.
+All media outlets are limited to no more than three (3) minutes of such footage.
 Any use of such footage must include visual credit to FHSAA.

 2. The outlet must not sell, loan or give away any part of the footage shot and must use it only for the purpose set forth above unless permission for its use otherwise is granted in writing by the FHSAA.